Potatoritos/funnyitem/README.md

 Hold right click to parry for up to 0.3s.
 Getting hit in this window ends the parry and grants buffs based on the damage received.

-Landing a Precise hit (getting hit within 0.1s) reduces the amount of damage needed to attain buffs.
+Landing a Precise hit (getting hit within 0.1s) halves the amount of damage needed to attain buffs.

 Buffs gained, given hit damage intervals (in hearts) and hit type: